Skip to main content

 1. Check for fuel in tank.
 Evacuate tank if fuel is present.

-2. Inspect threads on connector for serviceability.
-Inspect for missing or cracked and damaged gasket on cap.
-Inspect all interior surfaces for rust that has pitted, is flaking or is lifting the interior surface.
-Rust spots larger than a quarter or collectively multiple areas larger than a quarter will render the can unserviceable.
-Some “flash rust” maybe present and is acceptable.
+2. Inspect for missing or cracking and damaged gasket on cap.
+Inspect all interior surfaces for rust that has pitted, is flaking, or is lifting the interior surface.
+Rust spots larger than a quarter or collectively multiple areas larger than a quarter will render the tank unserviceable.
+Some “flash rust” may be present and is acceptable.
 Using a mirror and flashlight, inspect the ceiling of the can for additional rust.

 3. Inspect for impacts or dents to corners and seams as separation and/or leaks may occur.

-4. Inspect and tighten quick release fuel valve.
+4. Inspect and tighten quick-release fuel valve.
+See: Testing for performance section.

 5. Return to stock if clean and in unused condition.